Corticofugal control equates to the fact that as the pathway begins in

 I

-comprehension of brain and its nerve branch function.
-Once the scientist
+comprehension of the brain and its nerve branch function

 studies this section, your “a ha” or that part of the human